stock_mature-students-classroom

 We offer the MSW program in multiple formats.

-All of these programs offer an advanced standing option for students who have earned a baccalaureate degree in social work from an undergraduate social work program accredited by the Council on Social Work Education (CSWE).
+Many of our programs offer an advanced standing option for students who have earned a baccalaureate degree in social work from an undergraduate social work program accredited by the Council on Social Work Education (CSWE).

 During their first year of study, MSW students take the direct practice immersion sequence, a series of two courses that lays the foundation upon which their entire social work education will be built.
 The sequence is grounded in social justice-oriented direct practice with individuals, families, groups, organizations, and communities.
 Learn more about the sequence and how it is preparing the next generation of social work professionals through hands-on and reflective learning opportunities.
 This immersion sequence is only available in our traditional on-campus program.
 We are working to incorporate into our other MSW programs.